jwCheng28/Neural-Network-From-Scratch/README.md

 import numpy as np
 ```
 ### Getting the Data
-We can get the necessary data from the data_manager python file.
+We can get the necessary data from the data_manager (created to manage and clean mnist data files) python file.
 ```
 # Get train and test data
 train, test = dm.load_data()